 In addition to the mobile learning field trips, IES Abroad Kunming organizes field study trips that complement what you’re learning in the classroom, and contribute to your general knowledge of Chinese culture and society.

-Our job is to make sure that your greatest challenge is deciding what landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
+We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Kunming, it will feel like home.

-Residence Halls - You live in a single room or two-bedroom suite with another IES Abroad student in a residence hall on Yunnan University’s campus.
+Residence Halls - You live in a double dorm room with another IES Abroad student in a residence hall in the IES Abroad Center on Yunnan University’s campus.
 You are responsible for your own meals.
 During the field study period outside of Kunming, some meals may be provided.

 Part of making you feel at home in Kunming is doing our best to help you feel safe and cared for.
 Whether it is an orientation program that prepares you, housing that is well-located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.